spectrocloud/librarium/content/docs/04-clusters/03-edge.md

 [Contact Spectro support via the Service Desk](http://support.spectrocloud.io/) for more details on the deployment of Virtualized Edge Architecture.

 </WarningBox>

-### Native Edge

-Designed for sites that typically have one or more small form factor appliances such as intel NUC.
-An instance of Palette Edge Distribution based on the desired version of OS and K8s is installed natively onto the devices.
-Palette Management Console manages the day-1 installation as well as all the day-2 activities, such as scaling, upgrades, reconfiguration, etc.

-Palette's native edge solution is built on top of the open source project Kairos(kairos.io) which provides tamper-proof immutable operating system wil zero down-time rolling upgrades.

 <br />